William Obront: Tainted meat merchant

-In 1967, four different companies controlled by Obront won the right to supply meat for concession stands at Expo 67.
+In 1967, four different companies controlled by Obront won the right to supply meat for the concession stands at Expo 67.
 The Fleu de Ly Vending Machine Company, owned by Obront's nephew Joe Frankel, was one of the companies supplying the meat which in turn came from Obront-owned Obie's Meat Market, which purchased its meat in turn from Reggio Foods.
 The owner of Reggio Foods was Armand Courville of the Cotroni family.
 At the time, Claude Wagner, a politician with the Liberal party accused the Union Nationale government of Daniel Johnson Sr. of corruption, saying all four companies that won the contracts to supply food for the concession stands at Expo 67 were run by people from the Cotroni family.
+In 1968, Obront was questioned by the police in connection with two murders.
+One of the murder victims was a man who was behind in a loan to Obront who was executed by a hooded hitman while paying cards.
+The criminal Marvin Elkind sometimes served as Obront's chauffeur.
+Elkind later stated that Cotroni called Obront "the butcher" on the account of his role in selling tainted meat and because of the people who kept dying after eating Obront's rancid meat.
+Elkind further noted that both Cotroni and Obront felt absolutely no guilt about selling rancid meat that caused people to become sick and sometimes die, saying all that both men cared about was money.

-In 1975, the Royal Commission known as La Commission d'Enuête sur le Crime Organisé (CECO) reported that 400,000 pounds of the meat supplied to Expo 67 was unfit for human consumption as Obront and his associates used meat intended as dog food instead in order to increase his profits.
+In 1975, the Royal Commission known as La Commission d'Enquête sur le Crime Organisé (CECO) reported that 400,000 pounds of the meat supplied to Expo 67 was unfit for human consumption as Obront and his associates used meat intended as dog food instead in order to increase his profits.
 In 1973, the firm of Reggio Foods supplied the meat at the Quebec Summer Games at Rouyn-Noranda, which caused so many athletes to become seriously ill after eating the meat that the games had to be cancelled.
 The Quebec health authorities seized 20,000 pounds of meat from Reggio Foods, which turned out to be decaying horse meat with the labels saying it was unfit for human consumption having been ripped off.
 In 1975, Reggio Foods was shut down by the Quebec health authorities for its gross violations of the food safety laws, through Courville was not charged.
+The tainted meat scandal along with the revelation that much of the meat sold at the concession stands at Expo 67 was unfit for human consumption brought Obront along with the other leaders of the Cotroni family much notoriety in Quebec.